microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 In other words, they have the same scoping rules as `let`, but you can't re-assign to them.

 This should not be confused with the idea that the values they refer to are *immutable*.
+The values are still normal JavaScript values, which are mutable.

 ```ts
 const numLivesForCat = 9;